Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - TDM
      - Text and data mining (TDM) is a computational process whereby text or datasets are crawled by software that recognizes entities, relationships, and actions.
-(STM Publishers)
+[STM Publishers]

-       An Access_Method in a COUNTER report used to separate regular usage from usage that represents access to content for the purposes of text and data mining.
+       A COUNTER Access_Method used to separate regular usage from usage that represents access to content for the purposes of text and data mining.
      -

    * - Text and data mining